 About the Agricultural Development Council

-The ADC members are appointed by the County Commissioners to administer programs to educate the general public on the importance of agriculture and encourage the continuation of farming in Chester County.
+The Ag Council members are appointed by the County Commissioners to administer programs to educate the general public on the importance of agriculture and encourage the continuation of farming in Chester County.

-The ADC sponsors several important programs such as: producing the Chester County Farm Product guide; recognizing a Farmer of the Year and recipient for a Distinguished Service to Agricultural award, and the Ag Forum educational series.
+The Ag Council sponsors several important programs such as: producing the Chester County Farm Product guide; recognizing a Farmer of the Year and recipient for a Distinguished Service to Agricultural award, and the Ag Taskforce.

 Duncan Allison (Former Chair) is the past president of The Philadelphia Society for Promoting Agriculture (PSPA), media relations director for Chester-Delaware Farm Bureau.
 Allison has also served as the board president of the Brandywine Valley Association.
 Previously, Allison worked in global product development, planning, and marketing for DuPont and traveled throughout the Americas, Europe, the Middle East and Africa in those roles.
-Allison joined the ADC Board in 2003.
+Allison joined the Ag Council board in 2003.